kawazaki42/Noted/eng/eng.md

 This is research for my coursework
 <i>on creating a simple computer vision model</i>.
 I got interested in this area because
-<i>AI is a growing trend that may be useful virtually in any other area and
+<i>AI is a growing trend that may be useful virtually in any other areas and
 I wanted to see how it is implemented</i>.

 ### Research question and significance